xonixx/xonixx.github.io/makesure-vs-just.md

 [Problem](https://github.com/casey/just/issues/1292)

 Makesure was deliberately designed to **not** have its own programming language.
+In essence, it consists of goals + dependencies + handful of directives + shell.
 So it doesn't have two types of variables and therefore has an idiomatic solution:

 ```shell
 @lib